 The city complex is pervaded by many iconic temples including the temples of Ramachandra and Hazara Rama which are especially popular for their intricate structure, richly carved colonnades, sculpted walls, and figures.
 Elsewhere the city gives a close glimpse of the sophisticated urban culture in the form of various royal and sacred compounds, shrines, halls, gateways, stables, check posts, etc.

 Gwalior Fort, Madhya Pradesh

 India is a crucible of enormously diversified motifs that life has to offer.
-A mosaic of all the shades, a fabric of millions of threads running crisscross across its face, a continuously living civilization since thousands of years.
-The Indian subcontinent is home to some of the most beautiful, most stunning and most remarkable gifts that nature can offer.
-Its land, its people, its culture is one of the most variegated, one of the most diversified entity under a single system of law.
-Such a rich tapestry of life has always attracted myriad of excursionists from around the globe since the time immemorial.
+A mosaic of all the shades, a fabric of millions of threads running crisscross across its face, a continuously living civilization for thousands of years.
+The Indian subcontinent is home to some of the most beautiful, most stunning, and most remarkable gifts that nature can offer.
+Its land, its people, and its culture are one of the most variegated, one of the most diversified entities under a single system of law.
+Such a rich tapestry of life has always attracted a myriad of excursionists from around the globe since time immemorial.